 Here, you’ll be greeted by ancient Inca buildings, sacred temples, storehouses, and Inca terraces for their agriculture and the Inca reservoir.
-After some time there, your trek will continue down to the Sacred Valley toward the cities of Lamay on the Urubamba River.
+After some time there, your trek will continue down to the Sacred Valley toward the town of Lamay on the Urubamba River.
 There, you will catch a bus to Ollantaytambo before taking a train to Aguas Calientes.

 Times vary so that it will depend on your request for the trip.
 Once you get to the Inca citadel, you’ll get a comprehensive tour of the ancient ruins.
 You’ll have time to wander on your own.
 After you’ve had your fill of this ancient world wonder, you’ll return to Aguas Calientes for lunch then off to Ollantaytambo by train.